mdolbear/logbook/README.md

 The downside is that merging can be somewhat complex.
 Take a look at the interface, com.mjdsoftware.logbook.domain.entities.DomainObjectCollectionEntry and how it's used in code to merge collection changes.

 This project is deployed as an Oauth2 "Resource Server".
-It utilizes keycloak as an Authentication Server, and the two servers interact at runtime.
+It utilizes keycloak as an Authentication/Authorization Server, and the two servers interact at runtime.